zakagan/DoomsdayCalc/README.md

 `./DoomsdayCalc -y 2017 -h Thanksgiving -y 2016 -h Thanksgiving -y 2015  -h Thanksgiving -y 2017 -h Christmas -y 2016 -h Christmas -y 2015 -h Christmas`

+What if a user enters a date that turns out to be a holiday?
+DoomsdayCalc can recognize these dates are will report back the significance.

 ## Options for Date Formatting

 There are three ways for users to input dates.

 1. A standard formatted date e.g. 7/20/1969.
 Slashes do not need to be used as seperators, since DoomsdayCalc uses a regex expression to extract date information.
+However, some non-numerical seperator is required.
 This format uses the -D flag or --Date flag.

 2. A segmented dat e.g. -d 20 -m 20 -y 1969.
 This format allows the user to explicitly list each indvigual elements of the date being inputted, where the -d flag takes in the day of the month, the -m flag takes in the month, and the -y flag takes in the year.
 These flags also have the following longer options, respectively: --day, --month, --year.